 With over fifteen years of private and studio piano teaching experience, Izzy is well equipped to meet the needs of each student she encounters.
 Following her Bachelor of Music degree in Piano Performance from Missouri State University, Izzy graduated from the University of Texas – San Antonio with her Masters in Piano Performance and Pedagogy.
 During her Masters, she wrote a paper examining adaptive approaches to teaching students with dyslexia.
 Izzy has also worked with students with autism, visually impaired children, and children with learning disabilities.
 Izzy firmly believes every child deserves a positive musical experience!
 This paper topic paved the way for years of interest and research into the idea of an individualized approach for studio teaching, which can be applied to both piano and painting lessons.
 Izzy carefully chooses pieces or projects that are the right fit for her students’ abilities and learning styles, with the ultimate goal for students to have fun and enjoy learning.

 Izzy is a member of San Antonio Music Teachers Association, and encourages her students to participate in the TMTA Theory Test, SAMTA Achievement Auditions, Ragtime Festival, competitions, and many other area events.
 Giving back to the community is also a priority.
 Her students join her playing at local assisted care facilities.
-Izzy partners with Hearts Need Art, a non-profit that provides creative support for adults with cancer.
-Every week, Izzy teaches ukulele to both adults and children who are living on the oncology wards.
+Izzy partners with Hearts Need Art, a non-profit that provides creative support for patients and caregivers.
+Every week, Izzy plays piano to both staff and patients in area hospitals and rehab facilities.
 As a volunteer with the non-profit organization Grow with the Arts, Izzy helped to further their mission of getting “The Arts” back into schools.
 During her time with the program, she was featured as both a piano teacher and as a visual artist.
 In addition, Izzy was selected as the Artist-in-Residence for Longs Creek Elementary school for 2013-2014.
 She has also assisted with Long Creek’s after-school art club and, in February of 2016, taught over 150 elementary school students how to paint Van Gogh’s “Starry Night.”

 In mid-2016, Izzy had her first solo art show, Izzy’s Rhapsody: A Life Journey of Music and Art.
 As viewers walked through the show, each of the paintings on display represented a moment in her life.
 That summer, she also had three pieces featured in the 13th-Annual Fredericksburg Art Guild Exhibition, Earthly Delights.
 “Just a Girl and Her Dogs” placed second and “Encore” received honorable mention.

 Izzy is primarily a self-taught artist, creating many pieces for family and friends before starting painting classes with Charles Ingram at Inspire Fine Arts Community Center in 2014.
 Today, her artwork has become a small business that experiences continued growth and success.
-Izzy’s paintings primarily focus on musical themes, but she likes to create anything bright and colorful.
+Her artwork is hung at various music stores around San Antonio.

 Izzy’s Artistic & Musical Academy is for students of all ages, from elementary school to adults.
 Feel free to contact her for more information about lessons, her approach to teaching, and her artwork.